Best Personal Item Backpacks 2026: 5 Packs That Fit Under the Seat

 The materials are budget-tier.
 Water-resistant polyester is fine for light rain and spills, but we’d use a rain cover or pack liner in heavy rain.
 Zippers are functional but not YKK quality.
 If you fly a few times a year, this should be enough bag for the job.
 If you fly weekly, the budget materials are the main reason to spend more.
 For occasional travel, that can still make more sense than buying a premium option.

-Gate-fit note: This is the safest Spirit and Frontier pick when packed cleanly because the bag is built around the 18 x 14 x 8 box.
+Gate-fit note: This is the safest Frontier pick when packed cleanly because the bag is built around the 18 x 14 x 8 box.
 The risk is the front organization panel: fill every pocket and the depth can swell past the listed number.

 WANDF Travel Backpack